September 28, 2011 02:00 AM

 Did I get to the top?

 U climbed back and clipped the bolt (with a shudder) and gave myself a good talking too (my past self), then carried on.
-As with all pitches nothing is every that straight forward, with some good gear interspersed with hard found gear.
-About thirty metres up I tried to pull up my tag bag (end of lead rope is attached to the tag bag, that is hung from a fifi hook, with the haul line tied to it), but it wouldn’t budge.
+As with all pitches, nothing is ever that straight forward, with some good gear interspersed with hard found gear.
+About thirty metres up I tried to pull up my tag bag (the end of lead rope is attached to the tag bag, which is hung from a fifi hook, with the haul line tied to it), but it wouldn’t budge.
 I pulled and pulled but it seemed to be stuck.
-I had some good gear and knew I had to rap down to sort it, but instead of using my belay device (a petzl Verso - gods gift to clumsy climbers), i thought i’d rap on my silent partner - thinking it would e quick.
+I had some good gear and knew I had to rap down to sort it, but instead of using my belay device (a Petzl Verso - gods gift to clumsy climbers), I thought I’d rap on my silent partner - thinking it would e quick.
 I’d never rapped on it before, and only knew you could as I’d heard someone say how crap it was.
-Well it was, and it wasn’t helped by me getting my russain aider attached to my foot caught in some pro.
+Well, it was, and it wasn’t helped by me getting my Russain aider attached to my foot caught in some pro.
 The result was I ended up hanging upside down from m foot!

 I reached the belay, rapped to back clean some gear, then carried on the next pitch, which was only 20 metres.